DMonMac/VC-Rails/RettiwtRT/README.md

 \*That's enough of defending myself.
 Now onto the app...

 ### RUN APP
+1. Make sure you have rails [installed](http://railsapps.github.io/installing-rails.html).
-1. Copy the 'RettiwtRT' folder to your computer.
+2. Copy the 'RettiwtRT' folder to your computer.
-2. In your terminal, set your directory to inside this folder.
+3. In your terminal, set your directory to inside this folder.
-3. Type `bundle install`.
+4. Type `bundle install`.
 You may need to type `bundle update` as well.
-4. Type `rails server` or `rails server`.
+5. Type `rails server` or `rails server`.
-5. Open http://localhost:3000/ in your browser.
+6. Open http://localhost:3000/ in your browser.

 ### THE APP